ORESoftware/live-mutex/README.md

 ### Usage with Promises:

-This library exports lockp and unlockp, which are simply like so:
+This library exports `lockp` and `unlockp` methods for the client, which are simply implemented like so:

 ```typescript
   lockp(key: string, opts: Partial<IClientLockOpts>) {